uditgaurav/hce-api-template/README.md

 For Workflow ID:

-<li> Click on "three dots" on the workflow and Navigate to "View Manifest" option.
+<li> Click on "three dots" on the workflow and Navigate to the "View Manifest" option.
 You will get a screen like this:
 <img alt="workflow-id-img" src="https://user-images.githubusercontent.com/35391335/212271135-b1e7999e-4c12-409c-80a0-0978610aacbb.png">
 It will give you the workflow id for the target workflow.